ffdev-info/searching-for-a-signature/episodes/011-advanced.md

 <!-- markdownlint-emable -->

-When you submit a new sigature to PRONOM you get a good feel for the information they're looking for when you do.
+When you submit a new sigature to PRONOM you get a good feel for the information they are looking for when you do.

 :::: callout